Mark Bailey (writer): Films

 Downfall: The Case Against Boeing, produced and cowritten by Bailey, premiered at the Sundance Film Festival on January 21, 2022, “before making its Netflix debut on February 18.”
 The film occupied “eighth place on Netflix’s list of most popular films worldwide, fiction or nonfiction,” and Bailey and his cowriter, Keven McAlester, were nominated for a 2023 Writers Guild Award in the category of best documentary screenplay for their work.
+A sequel Freefall: A Reckoning for Boeing also produced by Bailey, had its world premiere at DC/DOX in June 2026, prior to being released on Netflix on August 19, 2026.

 That same year, Bailey produced and cowrote, along with Dallas Brennan Rexer, The Volcano: Rescue from Whakaari, a documentary feature about the “eruption of Whakaari on White Island off the coast of North Island in New Zealand on December 9, 2019,” which resulted in the death of twenty-two people.
 The film was released by Netflix on December 16, 2022, and five days later, it was ranked “the number one film in the U.S.” as well as in the UK, Australia, New Zealand, and “much of Europe.”
 The same week, it was ranked among the official Netflix Global Top 10.

 In 2019, it was announced that Bailey would produce and write the film Adrift, which compares the story of the 1939 voyage of the German ocean liner St. Louis to the plight of international refugees today.
 The film, which in February 2023 was described as “nearing completion,” is produced through a partnership between Moxie Films and AR Content, founded by the Ukrainian film producer Alexander Rodnyansky.

 In 2024, Bailey produced and co-wrote The Synanon Fix, a documentary series for HBO Documentary Films revolving around Synanon.
 In 2025, Bailey produced The Trial of Alec Baldwin revolving around Alec Baldwin and the Rust shooting incident.